Nico Salva: 3x3 career

+Coaching career

+In 2024, Salva was hired by the Ateneo Blue Eagles to coach their 3x3 basketball teams.

 National team career

 Salva got to play for the Philippine men's national team during the 2011 SEA Games.
 That year, they won over all their opponents enroute to the gold medal.

 Personal life

 In 2021, Salva married Karla Aguas, a RX 93.1 radio personality.
 They have known each other since he was still playing for the Blue Eagles.
 He was previously in a relationship with Miss World 2013 Megan Young.

 Salva has been outspoken on Twitter.
 In 2012, after the Philippine national men's football team lost to Singapore, he called the match "boring", and was bashed online by football fans.
 In 2013, he engaged in a Twitter back-and-forth with FEU guard Terrence Romeo about the latter's ball-hogging tendencies.
 In 2017, he claimed that there should be a separate MVP award for “imports” like and for locals in the midst of Ben Mbala's MVP campaign.

 Throughout his career, Salva has engaged in philanthropy.
 In 2012, he participated in a charity basketball game for victims of Typhoon "Sendong".
 When he was still with KIA, he and the ballclub provided aid to orphanages.
 In 2020, he provided aid for frontliners and donated relief goods for the homeless in the Loyola Heights and Cubao areas of Quezon City.
 He also donated to a fund for non-regular PBA workers that was started by the Alaska Aces that year.

 Salva is also an avid collector of fashion accessories.
 He began his collection during his high school days with Kobes and Air Jordans.
 Among the prized items in his collection include Comme des Garçons and GOLF le FLEUR* Converse sneakers, Kobe 2s signed by Kobe Bryant himself, and Rolex and Panerai watches.